-- If the criteria for calculating the average of numbers is text or logical expression, they should always be written in double quotes.
+- If the criteria for calculating the average numbers are text or logical expressions, they should always be written in double quotes.

-- In case no cell in the range meets the criteria for average or range is empty, the function will return #DIV0!
+- If no cell in the range meets the criteria for average or the range is empty, the function will return #DIV0!
 Error.

 - If the cell as criteria is blank, the function will take it as a 0.

-- If any of the cells in a range has True or False.
+- Suppose any of the cells in a range has True or False.
 The function will ignore it.

 This has been a guide to AVERAGEIF in Excel.
-Here we discuss how to calculate Average using AVERAGEIF Function in Excel along with practical examples and downloadable excel template.
+Here we discuss calculating the Average using AVERAGEIF Function in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles–